hannah-bulmer/Lessons/W19/Projects/game-dev-1/Lesson 4/README.md

 Now that we have a basic hazard asteroid setup, we can re-use the work we did to create some new looking asteroids.

 Drag the *Ateroid* prefab from the *Assets/Prefabs/Asteroids* folder into the Hierarchy two times, to create two GameObjects.
 Right click each GameObject and select **Unpack Prefab**, this will allow us to modify this GameObject without modifying the prefab.
+(This may not be necessary depending on what version of Unity you have!
+If you don't see this option, when you right click a prefab, feel free to just modify it without).

 <p align="center">
   <img src="https://i.imgur.com/547uXcS.jpg" width="650"/>